savoirfairelinux/opendht/README.md

 int main() {
     dht::DhtRunner node;

-    // Launch a dht node on a new thread, using
+    // Launch a dht node on a new thread, using a
-    // generated RSA keys, and listen on port 4222. node.run(4222, dht::crypto::generateIdentity(), true);
+    // generated RSA key pair, and listen on port 4222. node.run(4222, dht::crypto::generateIdentity(), true);

     // put some data on the dht
     std::vector<uint8_t> some_data(5, 10);
     node.put("unique_key", some_data);

+    // put some data on the dht, signed with our generated private key node.putSigned("unique_key_42", some_data);

     // get data from the dht
     node.get("other_unique_key", [](const std::vector<std::shared_ptr<Value>>& values) {